Sunday, June 30, 2024

 Of course we don't know yet what her other abilities are going to be.
 She may also get items that let her fight more actively or from a distance, e.g. a bow with different types of arrows.
 Maybe you can even fuse echoes to arrows and then shoot beds (just kidding).
 We will have to see about that.

 But it looks like the Tri Rod is truly the main focus, the main gimmick.
 It's featured in the game's logo and title after all, so it probably won't be one of multiple super-crazy abilities, like how the Ultrahand in Tears of the Kingdom existed next to Fuse and Recall.
-That won't be the case here, but that's also not really needed for a smaller Zelda game.
+That may not be the case here, but that's also not really needed for a smaller Zelda game.

 Zelda jumping on top of trees